jmpaz/contextualize/README.md

 # contextualize

-`contextualize` helps gather files and other text snippets for use with LLMs.
+`contextualize` is a CLI for assembling files and other text snippets for use with LLMs.

 <img src="https://github.com/jmpaz/contextualize/assets/30947643/01dbcec2-69fc-405a-8d91-0a00626f8946" width=80%>